aoi-ue/phpCapstone/README.md

 # phpCapstone :dizzy:
-*   The community portal has a user type, Administrator, who manages the portal.
+*   Curated an Open Source bulk emailing software with community portal for Software Developers.
-*   Administrators need the functionality to send email communication to the registered software developers.
+*   The community portal has two user type, Administrator, who manages the portal and Software Developers contributing to the community
-*   Instead of developing bulk emailing functionality from scratch, find an open source bulk emailing software in Github, modify it and integrate it with the community portal to meet the requirements.
+*   Higher Privilge for Administrators can send bulk email communication to the registered software developers.